DecisiveAI/mdai-hub/USAGE/compliance_filtering/start_here.md

 An end-to-end mocked example for collecting log data from services/infrastructure, stream processing and forwarding of that log data to either a compliance store or an `otlp-http` endpoint.

+### Telemetry Pipelines

+Two log pipelines will be create for the transmission from fluentD to MinIO via OTel data collection.
+1. Compliance pipeline (see section)
+2. Dynamic Filtering (see below)

 ### Log data generation and forwarding

 - Spins up small batches of log generators that will appear to send logs for 1001 services